Assisi: a complete guide through the birthplace of San Francesco

 #1 Basilica di San Francesco

-With a few million visitors a year, the Basilica di San Francesco is, without any doubt, Assisi's most famous sight.
-This also means the church can be very crowded.
-So, to avoid the mob as much as possible, make the basilica your first stop when visiting Assisi.
-Preferably early in the morning.
-For the enthusiasts: the basilica opens as early as 6 in the morning!
+With a few million visitors each year, the Basilica di San Francesco is undoubtedly the most famous sight in Assisi.
+As a result, it can become quite crowded.
+To avoid the mob as much as possible, I recommend making the basilica your first stop when visiting Assisi, ideally early in the morning.
+For enthusiasts: the basilica opens as early as 6 AM!

 Address: Piazza Inferiore di San Francesco, 2, Assisi (Google Maps)